CinchBlue/Flexiglass/README.md

 ##Using Flexiglass

-Flexiglass depends on Boost.Any, which means that you must provide Boost.Any and any of its dependencies for the library.

-I don't like this.
+Flexiglass depends on Boost.Any, but since it is already automatically compiled with your program, there are no worries.

 Then, all you have to do is